 Because software relies on inflexible logic, poor performance always coincides with faults in the software’s logic, but this isn’t the case with model performance.
 ML models deal with historical and new data and rely on statistical analysis, making them much more fluid.
 Therefore, if a ML model’s performance starts to degrade, the source of the problem is difficult to identify.

 Truly understanding how to increase accuracy of a model and improve overall performance requires consistent evaluation and comprehensive insight into all steps of the MLOps life cycle, including model monitoring best practices.
 If ML performance issues fly under the radar, your bottom line and end users will begin to suffer.
 Additionally, it puts your business at risk of violating model compliance and AI regulations.
-In the end, explaining and evaluating model accuracy and performance is impossible without a comprehensive model performance management platform.
+In the end, explaining and evaluating model accuracy and performance is impossible without a comprehensive AI observability platform like Fiddler.